Spicy zucchini soup

 If using the cayenne pepper, place it on a paper towel, fold the towel over it and crush, being careful not to let the pepper flakes touch your hands.
 Add the cayenne to the soup.

 When ready to serve, reheat the soup gently — do not allow it to boil.
-Add 1 tbsp. crème fraîche or 1 tbsp. heavy cream and stir to blend.
+Add the cream or coconut milk and stir to blend.

-Pour the soup into individual bowls and top each bowl with a dollop of crème fraîche or sour cream.
+Pour the soup into individual bowls and top each bowl with a more cream or coconut milk.
 Add chopped fresh herbs if using.
 Serves 3.

 Meg: Great recipe.
 I made it this weekend and loved it.